PyRadiomics-cuda: 3D features extraction from medical images for HPC using GPU acceleration: Optimization research and results

-There were three different machines used: (1) a professional modern GPU cluster built for AI learning, (2) an average desktop computer and (3) an old server machine equipped with a budget GPU designed to enable AI in refurbished hardware.
-These configurations are displayed in the Table \ref{tab:configurations}.
-As an input data set we used Kidney Tumor Segmentation Challenge 19 (KITS19) \cite{heller2020kits19}.
-The complete set contains more than 200 cases.
-However, we selected 20 samples covering exemplification of the possible input images sizes from 50kB to 9MB and producing from $2700$ to $236588$ 3-dimensional feature vertices.
+There were three different machines used: (1) a professional modern GPU cluster built for AI, (2) an average desktop computer and (3) an old server machine equipped with a budget GPU designed to enable AI in refurbished hardware (specs listed in Table \ref{tab:configurations}).
+As an input data set we used public data from Kidney Tumor Segmentation Challenge 19 (KITS19) \cite{heller2020kits19,KidneyTumorSegmentation}.
+The complete set contains more than 200 cases, but we selected 20 samples covering exemplification of the possible input images sizes from 50kB to 9MB and producing from $2700$ to $236588$ 3D feature vertices.

+\paragraph{Micro-benchmarking the optimizations.} In order to find the PyRadiomics performance and the best possible combination of techniques that would yield the highest improvement for various GPU hardware and also rigorously validate the correctness of the results, we created a micro-benchmarking tool \cite{MiswutPyradiomicscudadatagen2026}.
+It directly compares multiple algorithm implementations, including the original CPU baseline and numerous versions of the GPU kernels, each employing different optimization techniques.
+All benchmarks use the same pipeline: reading the input images, applying the segmentation masks, transferring data to GPU (if needed), computing the features: volume, surface area and diameters.

+Analysis of PyRadiomics in processing 3D shape features revealed that the main bottleneck appears in diameter calculation (see Table \ref{tab:time-split}), therefore we focused our optimization research on this part of the algorithm.

+The initial implementation serving as a baseline (1) included basic techniques and equal threads load-balancing.
+The second optimization (2) added block-based atomic reductions.
+The third step improved theoretical memory access time (3) by using 2D structures loaded in the shared memory.
+Since this optimization was not effective on older hardware with less shared memory per block, we introduced local thread accumulators (4) to reduce the number of atomic operations.
+Finally, we simplified the memory access patterns (5) to use just 1D arrays instead of 2D structures, which reduced the number of calculations needed for indexing.
+We found out that the conflicts between threads are rare, so the overhead of the simplest possible atomic operations is negligible.

+In Fig. \ref{fig:optimizations} we can see the comparison of the processing times for all the above-mentioned optimizations on tested GPU devices.
+We observed that in case of an older T4 device atomic operations are not as effective and block-based reduction is the best strategy.
+Modern H100 offers fast atomic operations but needs more attention when accessing global memory.
+Finally, RTX4070 was the most effective with local thread accumulators.
+Simplified memory accesses by using 1D arrays did not improve performance significantly on any device when compared to other ideas, so it was not included in the final implementation.

-\subsection{Discussion of the results}
+\paragraph{Discussion of the results.}